afzalroq/yii2-cms/README.md

  $item->getText5(); // for get Text 5
  $item->getText6(); // for get Text 6
  $item->getText7(); // for get Text 7

+ //for to get meta description and meta keywords just use this command below:
+ $item-registerMetaTags(); //it generates meta tags in your view page
 ```

 ### Return File URI